Sburleson/Lexer/README.md

 python snailz.py
 You should see a prompt snailz > where you can start typing your Snailz language commands.
 Basic Syntax and Example Code
 Snailz is a simple scripting language that supports basic arithmetic operations, logical operations, and control structures.
+# Syntax overview
 Here's a brief overview of the syntax along with some example code:

 Variables and Assignments:
 snailz